bgh-github/streamlink-handoff/README.md

 * On Linux/(macOS?) - core utilities, namely `od` and `xxd`
 * On Windows - tested against Windows PowerShell 5.1 ([installed by default](https://learn.microsoft.com/powershell/scripting/windows-powershell/install/windows-powershell-system-requirements#windows-powershell-51) on Windows 10+)

-To avoid unnecessary context menu clutter, the Streamlink Handoff entry is set to display only for hyperlinks matching URLs sourced from Streamlink's [plugins article](https://streamlink.github.io/plugins.html).
+To avoid unnecessary context menu clutter, the Streamlink Handoff entry is set to display only in link, (open) page and tab [contexts](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/menus/ContextType) that match URLs sourced from Streamlink's [plugins article](https://streamlink.github.io/plugins.html).
 An example link that can be used for testing is below:

 <https://www.twitch.tv/monstercat>